stavros-k/docs/docs/virtualization/1-xcp-ng/3-first-steps-ubuntu.md

-# First things to do - Ubuntu VM
+# Ubuntu - First things to do

 After installing an Ubuntu VM, this is some things I personally do first.